 He told me a story today, I had to pay extra attention to his gentle tone of story telling, plus he forgot his teeth today.
 I wondered how old he actually was, I had so many questions, but resisted bombarding him with them.
 So he took me back to a page his life.

-“ While in Cambodia I was called by my boss to be ready at 4 o’clock in the afternoon, for an outing.
-‘You cant wear shorts Bill’, so he took me home and I showered and put on long pants , a little curious and a little apprehensive I asked him, “where are we going at 4.30 in the afternoon?”
-My boss kept to his vagueness and we drove on.
+“ While in Cambodia I was called by my colleague to be ready at 4 o’clock in the afternoon, for an outing.
+‘You can’t wear shorts Bill’, so he took me home and I showered and put on long pants , a little curious and a little apprehensive I asked him, “where are we going at 4.30 in the afternoon?”
+My colleague kept to his vagueness and we drove on.
 “Are we going for a dinner and is it a 2 hour journey?”
 Still he wouldn’t tell me.

 Finally we reached to an opening of field and we were met by a very large group of people, I estimated about 5,000 people on that field.
 I realised it was a rally of some sort.
 They placed me at the main table on stage with other, presumably, politicians, and heads of states.
 I understood nothing for 2 and half hours as it was all in Khmer and couldn’t help nodding off to sleep.
 Feeling a sharp nudge suddenly, I looked up and saw that I was invited to the podium.
 I was worried that I had to do a speech in front of 5,000 people.